 The events start with music and a video montage, followed by a lecture from a notable scientist such as Nobel Prize winner Eric Kandel or global warming guru William Schlesinger.
 Meanwhile, audience members can sip on aptly named libations like Amnesiac Punch and the Climate Cooler.
 The evening concludes with a question and answer segment, and sometimes live music.
 “It’s not impossible to understand,” says Mittelbach.
 “We’re trying to bring [science] down to a level where people can actually get into it and think it’s a fun thing and something they want to learn about.”

 Story by Sarah Parsons.
 This article originally appeared in Plenty in February 2008.
-This story was added to MNN.com in June 2009.
+This story was added to MNN.com.